Systematic and literature reviews

 • develop bespoke training sessions for your research team

-Contact the librarian for your department for more information.
+Contact the librarian for your school or department for more information.

 In some circumstances, the Library may be able to conduct mediated literature searches or scoping searches to support research bids and projects.
 See the Mediated Literature Search web page for further information.